I grew up in Nottingham, then lived in East London for seven years before moving North West. I’ve lived in the Lake District since 2007

 I write poetry and nonfiction, with a focus on place, nature, and disability.

 My debut poetry collection Basic Nest Architecture was published in February 2017 by Seren, followed in October 2021 by my second collection Much With Body, a PBS Winter 2021 recommendation and Laurel Prize longlistee, supported by a 2020 Northern Writers Award and a residency at Cove Park.
+My third, Emergency Dream, will be published by Seren in March 2026.

 In 2022 I became a Fellow of the Royal Society of Literature.